vdorbala/LGX/README.md

  - If you get the Libtiff error, remove only that package from conda -`conda remove --force libtiff`
  - I've used [notify.run](https://notify.run/) for debugging at various points in the code (commented).
 You can try to set it up yourself incase you face issues.
  - Run `TMPDIR=<cache_dir> pip install --cache-dir=<cache_dir> pkg_name` if running low on space during pip install.
-***

-Please do cite our work if you found it useful:
+If you found our work useful, please do cite us!

 ```
 @article{dorbala2023can,